 - Material of the filler metal

-In addition to the material of the workpiece, the material of the filler metal also plays a huge role.
-Here too, low-grade filler as well as contaminated filler lead to more weld spatters.
+In addition to the workpiece's material, the filler metal's material also plays a huge role.
+Here too, low-grade filler, as well as contaminated filler, lead to more weld spatters.

 - Welding setting

-Even the most expensive and highest quality material is of no use if the welding parameters are set incorrectly.
+Even the most expensive and highest-quality material is useless if the welding parameters are set incorrectly.
 Also you may need to adapt the welding setting depending on the chosen welding method.

 - Shielding gas

-When using shielding gas, the wrong type of gas can also have a huge influence on the amount of weld spatters.
+When using shielding gas, the wrong type can also greatly influence the number of weld spatters.

 Tips to reduce weld spatter